 As we aim to accommodate the many New Yorkers who have been impacted by the COVID-19 pandemic, the New York City Office of Chief Medical Examiner (OCME) will provide temporary storage of a decedent while families make arrangements for final disposition.
 We continue to work with families to accommodate their needs during this difficult time.

-City Cemetery on Hart Island serves as New York City’s public cemetery and is maintained by the New York City Department of Corrections.
-Further information on City Cemetery at Hart Island can be found on the DOC Hart Island Website.
+City Cemetery on Hart Island serves as New York City’s public cemetery and is maintained by the New York City HRA/Parks department.
+Further information on City Cemetery at Hart Island can be found on the Hart Island Website.
 Burial in City Cemetery is free of charge.
 Families can request burial in City Cemetery on Hart Island by contacting the OCME Family Outreach Unit (212-447-2030).

-Family members and their invited guests can visit those interred on Hart Island by making arrangements in advance with the New York City Department of Correction (DOC), the agency responsible for maintaining the Island.
-For more information about the gravesite visit process, and to fill out a visit request form, please check with DOC.
+Family members and their invited guests can visit those interred on Hart Island by making arrangements in advance with the New York City HRA/Parks department, the agency responsible for maintaining the Island.
+For more information about the gravesite visit process, and to fill out a visit request form, please visit Hart Island Website.

 The Hart Island burial site visits for family members and their invited guests described above are being provided pursuant to a proposed class action settlement agreement.
 Please see the Notice at the link below for more detailed information about the agreement, instructions to class members on how to inform the Court of any objection you may have to the settlement, and information about a fairness hearing to be held on December 9, 2015, at which the Court will consider any objections received, and decide whether to give final approval to the settlement.